 For your convenience, we recommend keeping most of these options in their default settings.

-The SSH key feature at your UpCloud control panel provides an easy public key storage and allows you to apply the authentication method to any new Linux server.
+The SSH key feature at your UpCloud control panel provides easy public key storage and allows you to apply the authentication method to any new Linux server.

 Public keys that are stored in the control panel can be directly applied to your cloud servers at deployment.
 Click to select the keys you wish to use on the new server.
 The keys are added to the default root account and allow you to harden the server security right from the get-go.
 If you do not yet have SSH keys at hand, you should check out our guide to using SSH keys for authentication to improve your server security.

-In the same section, you can also select initialization scripts.
+You can also select initialization scripts.
 These are user-defined automation scripts which are supported by all of the public Linux templates.
 Selecting one of your stored scripts will bring it to the edit field below.
 You can make any last-minute changes to the script still before deployment, or you can write a completely new script right on the spot.
 The server will perform the actions dictated by the script during the first bootup allowing you to save considerable time and effort.

 Finally, name your new cloud server.
-The server hostname should be in fully qualified domain name format, for example, webserver1.domain.com.
+The server hostname should be in a fully qualified domain name format, for example, webserver1.domain.com.
 With Linux systems, this is set as the hostname on your cloud server.
 You should use your own domain name if available, but it is not required if you have not registered one.

 Once you are done configuring your new server, check the details one more time.
-If everything is in order, go ahead and click the Create button at the bottom of the page to launch your new cloud server.
+If everything is in order, go ahead and click the Deploy button at the bottom of the page to launch your new cloud server.
 You can then follow the deployment at the Servers view and you’ll get notified in a moment when the process is complete.